-However in the studies of the VHE sources 3HWC~J0631+107 (\citealt{3hwc}; or 1LHAASO J0631+1040), 1LHAASO J1959+2846u, and 1LHAASO J2028+3352, where 1LHAASO stands for the first Large High Altitude Air Shower Observatory (LHAASO; \citealt{cdl+19}) catalog of Gamma-Ray sources \citep{1lhaaso}, no significant residual emissions were found after we removed the pulsed emissions of PSRs J0631+1036, J1958+2846, and J2028+3332, respectively.
-The non-detections, combined with the property similarities of the pulsars with Geminga and the facts that no primary Galactic VHE-emitting sources (e.g., \citealt{hgps}) such as supernova remnants (SNRs) or pulsar wind nebulae (PWNe) are known in the fields, led to our identification of the three VHE sources as TeV halos powered by the respective pulsars \citep{zwx23,zw23}.
+However in the studies of the VHE sources 3HWC~J0631+107 (\citealt{3hwc}; or 1LHAASO J0631+1040), 1LHAASO J1959+2846u, and 1LHAASO J2028+3352, where 1LHAASO stands for the first Large High Altitude Air Shower Observatory (LHAASO; \citealt{cdl+19}) catalog of Gamma-ray sources \citep{1lhaaso}, no significant residual emissions were found after we removed the pulsed emissions of PSRs~J0631+1036, J1958+2846, and J2028+3332, respectively.
+The non-detections, combined with the pulsars' many similarities to Geminga and the fact that no primary Galactic VHE-emitting sources (e.g., \citealt{hgps}), such as supernova remnants (SNRs) or pulsar wind nebulae (PWNe), are known in the fields, led to our identification of the three VHE sources as being TeV halos powered by their respective pulsars \citep{zwx23,zw23}.

-Our series of work and the results suggest that there could be more TeV halos among the unidentified VHE sources.
-Particularly for those reported in 1LHAASO, the energy range spreads from 1\,TeV to approximate 100\,TeV, covered by the LHAASO Water Cherenkov Detector Array (WCDA) in 1--25\,TeV and Kilometer Square Array (KM2A) in 25--100\,TeV \citep{cdl+19}.
+Our series of work and obtained results suggest that there could be more TeV halos among the unidentified VHE sources.
+Particularly for those reported in 1LHAASO, the energy range spreads from 1\,TeV to approximately 100\,TeV, which is covered by the LHAASO Water Cherenkov Detector Array (WCDA) in 1--25\,TeV and Kilometer Square Array (KM2A) in 25--100\,TeV \citep{cdl+19}.
 The wide energy-range coverage allows us to select sources with spectra harder than those of the PWNe \citep{haa+18}, which is a possible feature that may be used to differentiate the TeV halos from the PWNe (see \citealt{zwx23} and \citealt{zw23}).
-In addition, the Third \fermi\ Large Area Telescope Catalog of Gamma-ray Pulsars (3PC) has very recently been released \citep{3pc}, which include the timing solutions for \fermi-LAT--detected \gr\ pulsars.
-The solutions allow us to easily carry out our studies of VHE sources when pulsed \gr\ emissions need to be removed.
-We thus have conducted a further search for candidate TeV halos.
+In addition, the Third \fermi\ Large Area Telescope Catalog of Gamma-ray Pulsars (3PC) has very recently been released \citep{3pc}.
+It provides the timing solutions for \fermi-LAT--detected \gr\ pulsars.
+These solutions allow us to easily carry out our studies of VHE sources when pulsed \gr\ emissions need to be removed.
+We have thus conducted a further search for candidate TeV halos.
 We have found six good candidates (first six in Table~\ref{tab:psr}) and report the results in this paper.